 Since the imaging pipeline between X-Pro 2 and X100F is now essentially identical (a few firmware quirks like the lack of C-AF settings and inability to name custom settings notwithstanding), it came down to other factors.

-Doubt began creeping in when I did a 23mm lens shoot-out with a fellow Fujifilm shooter.
-He owns the 23mm ƒ/1.4 and, at the time, I had my 23mm ƒ/2 review unit in on my X-Pro 2, along with my X100F.
+Doubt began creeping in when a I did a 23mm lens shoot-out with a fellow Fujifilm shooter.
+He owns the 23mm f/1.4 and, at the time, I had my 23mm f/2 review unit in on my X-Pro 2, along with my X100F.

-We decided to do some basic comparative shooting around our neighbourhood, and in doing so, I came to the conclusion that the 23mm ƒ/2 on the X100F was, on balance, the weakest of the three lenses.
+We decided to do some basic comparative shooting around our neighbourhood, and in doing so and comparing the images, I came to the conclusion that the 23mm f/2 on the X100F was the weakest of the three lenses.

 Now, before I continue, I should say that the results were not clinical tests, nor did we have multiple units of each on hand to determine to what extent copy variation affects results.
-They were manually focused from a tripod and no editing was applied to the shots.
 It’s also important to remember that this is only gear, and that any of the three options we tested are more than capable of producing exceptional images in the hands of a skilled photographer.

 Here are a few 100% crops from the session: